 A world leading ‘Immersive Hybrid Reality’ (iHR) laboratory, providing ultra-realistic training environments for offshore wind turbine technicians, was today unveiled at the Rosyth Campus of Fife College by Scottish Government Minister for Further Education, Higher Education and Science, Shirley-Anne Somerville MSP.

-The enhanced virtual reality system, installed at Fife College to enhance their training and development of the next generation of offshore wind turbine technicians, allows students to conduct detailed fault-finding inspections of the top of a virtual 7-megawatt offshore wind turbine, based on ORE Catapult’s Levenmouth Demonstration Turbine.
+The enhanced virtual reality system, installed at Fife College to enhance their training and development of the next generation of offshore wind turbine technicians, allows students to conduct detailed fault-finding inspections at the top of a virtual 7MW offshore wind turbine, based on ORE Catapult’s Levenmouth Demonstration Turbine.

 The unique hybrid element combines the real and virtual worlds, allowing users to see their own hands and feet, real tools or manuals, whilst seemingly at the top of the turbine, over 110m above the waves.
 Combined with the sounds of the wind and changing weather conditions, it provides one of the most realistic training environments anywhere in the world.